Uberi/University-Notes/STAT230/STAT230.md

 > Assume the aces are all adjacent.
 Then we can consider the four aces as a single large unit.
 > Clearly, there are $4!$ ways to arrange these 4 aces within the unit.
 > Clearly, for each of these ways there are $48!$ ways to arrange the other 48 cards.
-> Clearly, there are 49 different places to insert the other cards.
+> Clearly, there are 49 different places to insert the aces into the other cards.
 > So there are $49 \times 4! \times 48!$ ways the 4 aces can be adjacent.

 How many ways can one choose 13 cards from a deck and have two of them be aces?